-The success criteria described below will be used in the event that Alterative 2a/b is not implementable and the construction of Alternative 4a is required to meet mitigation requirements.
+The success criteria described below will be used if Alterative 2a/b is not implementable and the construction of Alternative 4a is required to meet mitigation requirements.

-11.1 General Construction
+General Construction

 Complete all necessary earthwork and related construction activities in accordance with the mitigation work plan and the project plans and specifications.
 The necessary activities will vary with the mitigation site, but may include clearing, grubbing, and grading activities; construction of new water management features (weirs, flap-gates, diversion ditches, etc.); modifications or alterations to existing water control structures and surface water management systems; plantings; and eradication of invasive and nuisance plant species.